facelessuser/coloraide/docs/src/markdown/gamut.md

 The way this approach works is it takes a given color and converts it to a perceptual LCh like color space.
 Then the achromatic version of the color (chroma set to zero) is calculated.
-If the achromatic color exceeds the maximum or minimum lightness of the gamut the respective maximum or minimum achromatic color is returned.
+If the achromatic color exceeds the maximum or minimum lightness of the gamut, the respective maximum or minimum achromatic color is returned.

-Assuming the lightness is within bounds, a ray is cast from the inside of the cube, from the achromatic point, to the current color.
-The intersection along this path with the RGB surface boundary is then found.
+Assuming the lightness is within bounds, a ray is cast from the inside of the cube, from the achromatic point to the current color.
+The intersection along this path with the RGB gamut surface is then found.

 /// note | Ray Trace Algorithm
 Ray trace algorithm is based on the [slab method](https://en.wikipedia.org/wiki/Slab_method).
 The intersection that is